saitoht/lumin/README.md

 lumin -emod
 ```

-I checked the results for cubic system.
+I checked the results for cubic & hexagonal system.
 You should be careful if you calculate non-cubic system.

 For phonon calculations